-Ever wondered what the future of the packaging industry will be?
+Ever wondered "what's the future of packaging"?

-With the UK’s ‘grab and go’ food market estimated to be worth more than £20bn, we chose to taks the students with tackling the excess packaging generated by these on-the-go products; 18 final year students were given the option to design a food or drink packaging solution which was displayed and judged at the event.
+With the UK’s ‘grab and go’ food market estimated to be worth more than £20bn, we chose to task the students with tackling the excess packaging generated by these on-the-go products; 18 final year students were given the option to design a food or drink packaging solution which was displayed and judged at the event.

 Rhys' design was chosen by Sanjay Patel; Simon Oxley, formerly Food Packaging Technologist at M&S; and senior lecturer Andrew Du Feu.
 Jayne Cunningham was highly commended for her re-usable drink packaging solution.

-Many of the entries explored an app-focused solution as the students wanted to create a way to challenge consumer attitudes to recycling," said Sanjay, who visited Leeds Beckett University at the beginning of February to check their progress.
+"Many of the entries explored an app-focused solution as the students wanted to create a way to challenge consumer attitudes to recycling," said Sanjay, who visited Leeds Beckett University at the beginning of February to check their progress.
 "It's so important to have creative people involved in the the future of packaging".